neuronsimulator/nrn/docs/python/programming/math/random.rst

 ----

-.. method:: NMODLRandom.pick
+.. method:: NMODLRandom.uniform

     Syntax:
-        ``x = r.pick()``
+        ``x = r.uniform()``

     Description:
-        Returns as a float, the uniform random value in the range 0 to 1 at the current sequence position of the nrnran123_State (the current sequence position is then incremented by 1)
+        Returns as a float, the uniform random value in the open interval 0 to 1 at the current sequence position of the nrnran123_State (the current sequence position is then incremented by 1)